ribhar/ribhar/README.md

 <br>
 <!----------------------------------- About Section ------------------------------------>

-**I am a passionate and experienced Software Development Engineer (SDE) with a diverse skill set in various industry stacks.
-With a strong background in Web and Iot, I have extensive experience in handling complex projects and delivering high-quality solutions.
+**Across the software development lifecycle, I leverage a diverse skillset to craft user-centric solutions.
+With a strong background in Web and IoT, I have extensive experience in handling complex projects and delivering high-quality solutions.
 My expertise extends to the following areas:**

-- **Web Development**: Proficient in HTML, CSS, and JavaScript.
-Experienced in building responsive web applications using React.
-Skilled in server-side development with Node.js and Express.js
+- **Web Development:** Proficient in Python and Flask, HTML, CSS, and JavaScript, with experience building responsive web applications using React and Redux.
+Skilled in server-side development with Node.js and Express.js, and experienced in crafting RESTful APIs.

-- **Database Management**: Proficient in working with both relational and NoSQL databases.
-Well-versed in managing data using MySQL, PostgreSQL, MongoDB, and Redis.
+- **Database Management:** Proficient in working with both relational and NoSQL databases, including MySQL, PostgreSQL, MongoDB, and Redis.
+Adept at managing data and ensuring efficient database operations.

-- **Cloud Computing**: Adept in utilizing various cloud services.
-Proficient in AWS, including EC2, S3, and Lambda.
-Experience in Microsoft Azure and Google Cloud Platform services.
+- **Cloud Computing:** Confident in designing, deploying, and managing scalable microservices on AWS, including EC2, S3, RDS, SQS, SNS, Step Functions, and Lambda Functions.
+Additionally, experienced with Microsoft Azure and Google Cloud Platform services.

-- **DevOps and Automation**: Skilled in configuration management using Ansible and Docker.
+- **DevOps and Automation:** Skilled in configuration management using Ansible and Docker.
 Experienced in setting up continuous integration and deployment pipelines with Jenkins and GitLab.
 Familiar with Kubernetes for container orchestration.

-- **Programming Languages and Frameworks**: Experienced in working with general-purpose languages such as Python, JavaScript, TypeScript and C++.
-Proficient in using React, Express.js Adonis.js frameworks.
+- **Programming Languages and Frameworks:** Experienced in working with general-purpose languages such as Python, JavaScript, TypeScript, and C++.
+Proficient in using React, Express.js, and Adonis.js frameworks.

+- **Version Control and CI/CD Practices:** Expertise in Git version control and CI/CD practices using Jenkins, ensuring efficient code delivery and seamless collaboration within cross-functional teams.

+**Fueled by a passion for continuous learning, I am currently pursuing an MCA in AI & ML.
+This, coupled with my existing skillset, empowers me to integrate data-driven approaches and cutting-edge technologies into innovative software solutions.**
 <br>